-Therapeutic Gardening is the use of garden space and/or activities to help people enhance their health and well being.
+Therapeutic Gardening (also known as 'Socal and Therapeutic Gardening') is the use of garden space and/or activities to help people enhance their health and well being.
 Gardening can be an enjoyable medium through which to promote physical, social and emotional health.
 Gardening can also offer education and training opportunities, not only in horticulture skills but life skills, literacy and numeracy.
 In turn these can lead to improvements in confidence, pride, quality of life and self-esteem.

 Formal definitions of therapeutic gardening include: